photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-05-06 - 18th Session.md

 "They speak the language of the deep dark, behind the most ancient and darkest of stars.
 We call it: Deep Speech."

+Essek gets:

+"I have thoughts that cannot fit in a sending.
+I believe there's structure.
+But I have not the intellect to decipher it."